Siege of the Alcázar: Forces

 Additionally, ten prisoners captured during sorties in Toledo and about 100-200 hostages (including women and children) were held by the Nationalists through the duration of the siege.
 Among the hostages were the Civil Governor of the province and his family.
-Two babies were born during the siege.
 Some sources say the hostages were never heard from again after the siege, though one journalist who visited the fortress after the battle reported seeing the hostages chained to a railing in the cellar.

 Symbolism

 The Alcázar became the residence of the Spanish monarchs after the reconquest of Toledo from the Moors but was abandoned by Philip II and in the 18th century was converted into a military academy.
 After a fire in 1886, parts of the Álcazar had been reinforced with steel and concrete beams.

 The Nationalists saw the Alcázar as a representation of the strength and dominance of Spain.
 Losing the Alcázar to the Republicans would have been a serious blow to the Nationalists' vision and morale.
-Toledo was also the spiritual capital of the Spanish Visigothic Kingdom.
+Toledo was also the capital of the Spanish Visigothic Kingdom.

-Apart from a small-arms factory, Toledo was a city of no military value to either side; the Nationalist forces there were small, isolated, badly equipped and in no condition to conduct offensive operations.
+Apart from this symbolism and a small-arms factory, Toledo was a city of no military value to either side; the Nationalist forces there were small, isolated, badly equipped and in no condition to conduct offensive operations.
 The Republican government believed that since the garrison was only 40 mi southwest of Madrid and would not be receiving any immediate help from the other Nationalist forces, it would be an easy propaganda victory.